bbauska/CSS3-Reference/README.md

 avoid;}
 </pre>
 **Note** This property is essentially
 replaced by breakafter, but
 browser support for
 page-break-after may be stronger.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-#### page-break-before Inh.
+<h4>page-break-before Inh.
 N Anim.
-N
+N</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 **Values** auto &vert; always